processwire-recipes/Recipes/cleanup-orphaned-page-folders.md

  * - Implements a dry run mode
  * - Tested with ProcessWire 3.0.x, PHP 8.4.x
  *
+ * Usage:
+ *
  * Place the script file in the root of your PW installation (or
- * adapt the pw bootstrap path), than open the file within the browser.
+ * adapt the pw bootstrap path), than open the file in the browser.
  *
  * @author Olaf Gleba
  * @version 1.0.0